About the New York City Marathon:

 - To see the finish line of the race you'll need to purchase Grandstand Tickets.

-- This NYC marathon app can help you track up to 10 runners you'd like along the course.
+- This NYC marathon app can help you track up to 10 runners you'd like along the course (available in late October).

 - The weather in early November can be chilly in New York City.
 You'll probably want a hat and gloves, as well as comfortable footwear to maximize your enjoyment and comfort while watching the marathon.

-Handcycle Category and Select Ambulatory Athletes with Disabilities: 8:55 a.m.
+- Achilles Handcycle Category and Select Athletes with Disabilities: 8:52 a.m.

 New York City Marathon Results: